XingFramework/xing-book/tutorial/projects/projects_on_the_frontend.md

         assets/
         index.html

-In Xing, you put the code for your frontend application in two folders: ``src/app/`` and ``src/common/``. ``app/`` is for the top level user interface of your application, while ``common/`` is for services and small reusable interface components.
+In Xing, you put the javascript code for your frontend application in two folders: ``src/app/`` and ``src/common/``. ``app/`` is for the top level user interface of your application, while ``common/`` is for services and small reusable interface components.
 The distinction between the two will become clearer as we write the our frontend application.

 Now that we've gotten a quick tour of the ``frontend/`` directory, let's dive in!